Forehead Contouring / Forehead Shaving

 Picture 1.
 Differentiation between male and female foreheads

-Why consider forehead shaving?
+Why consider forehead contouring?

 It is extremely difficult to hide facial features you are not comfortable with, as opposed to less-than-perfect body features.
 Especially for transgender people whose gender identity is different from that assigned to them at birth, the possibility of altering facial features can be key to their transition.
 Being seen as female can also help transgender women avoid harassment and discrimination.
 However, as with any surgery, good physical and mental health will be a necessary precondition.